 Upon admission to the BSN program, each student must provide documentation from their healthcare provider that they meet the requirements for essential duties in clinical through a recent (within the past month) physical exam and are free of contagious diseases.
+The healthcare provider is to be a licensed primary care provider, a MD, DO, NP, or PA.

-Each student is required to prove immunity, via lab report of blood testing indicating positive IgG titer, to the rubeola and rubella viruses, varicella (chicken pox), mumps, and Hepatitis B. In addition, proof of up-to-date Tetanus Diphtheria and Pertussis (Tdap) as well as proof of influenza immunization are required.
+Each student is required to prove immunity, via lab report of blood testing indicating positive IgG titer, to the rubeola and rubella viruses, varicella (chicken pox), mumps, and Hepatitis B. In addition, proof of up-to-date Tetanus Diphtheria and Pertussis (Tdap), proof of a completed polio immunization series as well as proof of influenza immunization are required.
 Declinations are not permitted unless due to medical condition(s) at which time proper documentation will be required.
 In addition, some clinical agencies may require their own test and lab studies be done.